MelissaFlores2002/teamBuilder/README.md

 ## Week 4 - Polish
 Day 1 -

-Goal:
+Goal: get the Add View Controller to show all the project details, correlating to the cell the user clicked on.

-What got finished ~
+What got finished ~ I go it to where when you click the button it gives you all the information on the project, just not the project you clicked on just yet.

 Day 2 -